 The satellite terminal is a continuation of the successful joint venture between Munich Airport and Lufthansa.
 It increases the capacity of Terminal 2, which is used by Lufthansa and its Star Alliance partners, by 11 million to 36 million passengers per year.
 The 27 pier-served stands permit passengers to board aircraft directly without a bus transfer.

 Since it opened on April 26, 2016, the satellite has handled over 2 million passengers, with a quarter of them traveling on intercontinental routes.
-With the driverless underground personal transportation system (PTS), passengers need less than a minute to get from Terminal 2 to the satellite.
+With the driverless underground Passenger Transport System* (PTS), passengers need less than a minute to get from Terminal 2 to the satellite.
 The two trains each have 4 wagons and on average travel about 400 km a day.
 Another advantage of the quick link: passengers departing from Terminal 2 gates can also head over to the satellite to explore the new world of shopping and dining options.